It’s Time to Bring Your Play to Life!

 Since 2017, we have produced over 80 plays from Playwrights, Actors and Producers from around the world!

-We are now accepting Full-Length plays and Musicals 60 to 150 minutes for production in Summer 2025 through 2026!
+We are now accepting Full-Length plays and Musicals 60 to 150 minutes for production in Spring 2026 through 2027!

 Production costs for a full-length play range from $25,000 to $200,000 +, depending on the "size" of your production, scenic elements, and the number of performances.